Chizuko Ueno: Scholarship and views

-Her research field includes feminist theory, family sociology, and women's history.
+Ueno's research field includes feminist theory, family sociology, and women's history.
 She is best known for her contribution to gender studies in Japan.
 As a public intellectual, she played a central role in creating the field of gender studies in Japanese academia.

 Ueno is a trenchant critic of postwar revisionism and criticizes the whitewashing of Japanese history, which she claims attempts to justify its colonialism, wartime atrocities, and racism both before and after World War II.
 In particular, she has defended the compensation of Korean comfort women who were forced into prostitution by the Empire of Japan.
 She is also a staunch advocate of global women's reproductive rights, and a critic of monogamous marriage institutions.

 Ueno often discusses the semiotics and accessibility of feminism, claiming that feminist discussion in Japanese can frequently lack the language needed to make its concepts readily understandable and approachable.
 Moreover, Ueno has engaged in publicly provocative expressions and publications in order to invite dialogue on otherwise less-discussed feminist issues in the Japanese media, for which she has received both praise and criticism from other feminists.
 In the mid-1980s, Ueno was also involved in a public debate with Japanese eco-feminist Aoki Yayoi.

 Her work has argued that a key component of Marxist-Feminist thought is the recognition that sexism is an inherent, inseparable aspect of capitalist economies, and that sexism in the modern family does not owe its origins to pre-modern traditions, but rather is an acute product of post-industrial economic structure.

 Ueno has stressed the need for an accessible legacy of feminist thought.